McConnell bucks Trump as Senate votes against withdrawing U.S. troops from Syria, Afghanistan

 WASHINGTON — The Senate voted on Thursday to back Senate Majority Leader Mitch McConnell's challenge to President Donald Trump's plans to withdraw U.S. troops from Afghanistan and Syria.

-Lawmakers in the upper chamber advanced a non-binding amendment proposed by McConnell, R-Ky., in a 68-23 vote.
-The amendment, which would be attached to a bill on broader U.S. policy in the Middle East, warns that a precipitous withdrawal of U.S. forces from both places "could allow terrorists to regroup, destabilize critical regions, and create vacuums that could be filled by Iran or Russia, to the detriment of the United States interests and those of our allies."
+The chamber, in a 68-23 vote, advanced a nonbinding amendment proposed by McConnell, R-Ky.
+The amendment, which would be attached to a bill on broader U.S. policy in the Middle East, warns that a precipitous withdrawal of U.S. forces from the two countries "could allow terrorists to regroup, destabilize critical regions, and create vacuums that could be filled by Iran or Russia, to the detriment of the United States interests and those of our allies."

 The amendment marks a rebuke of the president from McConnell, a frequent defender of Trump's policies who rarely breaks publicly with him.

-Last month, Trump abruptly announced a decision to withdraw American troops from Syria, and declared victory over ISIS — a move that drew bipartisan backlash.
+Last month, Trump abruptly announced a decision to withdraw American troops from Syria, and declared victory over ISIS — a move that drew a bipartisan backlash.
 A day later, the White House ordered the Pentagon to formulate plans for a troop withdrawal in Afghanistan.
-The U.S. has about 14,000 troops in Afghanistan and about 2,000 in Syria, which former President Barack Obama first deployed in 2015.
+The U.S. has about 14,000 troops in Afghanistan and about 2,000 in Syria, which then-President Barack Obama first deployed in 2015.

 How U.S. allies in Syria view the prospect of American withdrawalJan.
 18, 201901:36